 |The information gathered during a structured interview is compared.
 The collective data samples are all subjected to identical conditions of investigation, making them perfect for quantitative observation and analysis.||Because an unstructured interview is more likely to differ for each participant, data samples cannot be compared.
 To make the final decision, the interviewer is instructed to inquire about the candidate’s details, spontaneity, and situational awareness.|

-The distinction between structured and unstructured interviews is found in the questions asked.
-Structured interviews, which are more formal and uniform, are to be expected when bulk hiring, such as university placements.
+The difference between structured and unstructured interviews lies in the questions asked.
+Structured interviews, which are more formal and consistent, are expected in mass hiring, such as university internships.

-Unstructured interviews, on the other hand, are best suited for assessing prospects when hiring for specialized tasks.
-These allow for more creative exploration, are more adaptable, and encourage more inclusive free-flowing discussions.
+Unstructured interviews, on the other hand, are best suited for assessing candidates who are being hired for specific roles.
+They allow for more creative exploration, are more adaptable, and encourage a freer flow of discussion.

-BarRaiser fills the gap by providing precise authentication of an individual’s skills with structured interviews in various domains.
+However, BarRaiser fills this gap by closely examining a person’s skills with structured interviews in a variety of domains.